The Western Isles of Scotland

 Day 2 - West Highland Line

 Have a leisurely morning or get up early to make the most of your time here, the choice is yours.
 We take a lunchtime train along the shores of Loch Lomond, round the horseshoe curve and over Rannoch Moor.
-This line has been voted Britain's most scenic and it is easy to see why.
+This line has been voted Britain's most scenic and it's easy to see why.
 Most of the line is a twisty single track through spectacular Highland scenery.
 Late afternoon arrival into Fort William for a 2-night stay.

 Day 3 - Jacobite Steam